Skip to content

 In the year that garden designer, Andy Sturgeon breathes new life into the landscape with enhanced planting and reimagined vistas, artist Laura Ellen Bacon brings the essence of the garden indoors with her striking, large-scale willow sculptures.
 Inspired by nature and rooted in place, Bacon’s flowing, organic forms transform Beningbrough Hall, capturing the movement and energy of the wild.

-In the Great Hall, woven willow sculptures spill over the sides of the bases, suggesting nature untamed and wild.
-The shape creates movement like trees swaying in the wind.
-In the Saloon Gallery, an oversized looping sculpture invites you to step around all sides and get close to the piece - an immersive reflection on nature’s resilience and our connection to the land.
+In the Great Hall, woven willow sculptures spill over the sides of plinths suggesting nature untamed and wild.
+The shapes create movement like grasses and stems swaying in the wind, whispering to us.
+In the Saloon Gallery, a huge willow sculpture forms an airy, knotted thicket which invites you to step within its curves and tangles - an immersive reflection on nature’s resilience and our connection to the land.

 Wilderness Gardens through time